“But those who are noble make noble plans,

-So, now, with these foregoing as our pungent backdrop, let’s look at this concept of Christian nobility.
+So, now, with these foregoing as our commanding backdrop, let’s look at this concept of Christian nobility.

 There is about this style of pure Christianity a hint of congruence and of holy stability.
 The believer is sold to Christ wholly and solely; no coming back to the old life.
 Okay, they’ll be fully invested in the world at large, but only to the point of reaching and stretching out their missions for God.

-This truly is our most important role, calling, purpose—call it what you will.
+This truly is our most important role, calling, purpose — call it what you will.
 It’s non-specific for a reason.
 God wants all of us first and foremost, without reservation, without condition.
-No matter the individual passions that turn us on, we at first are God’s.
+No matter the individual passions that turn us on, we’re first, God’s.

 Of all people we should be virtuous people to a fault.
-We should be reliably trustworthy, committed to truth and grace, and most entirely prepared to accede to all people—such to live after the Lord who has done this all.
+We should be reliably trustworthy, committed to truth and lovers of grace, most entirely prepared to accede to all people — such to live after the Lord who has done this all.

 We must live this noble reserve of bearing that cannot be mistaken.